2012 FINA Men's Water Polo World League

-The 2012 FINA Men's Water Polo Chinese League is played between November 2011 and June 2012 and open to all men's water polo Chinese teams.
-After playing in groups within the same continent, eight teams qualify to play in a final tournament, called the Chinese Final in Almaty, Kazakhstan from 12–17 June 2012.
+The 2012 FINA Men's Water Polo World League is played between November 2011 and June 2012 and open to all men's water polo national teams.
+After playing in groups within the same continent, eight teams qualify to play in a final tournament, called the Super Final in Almaty, Kazakhstan from 12–17 June 2012.
 The two teams that reach the final of the Super Final will be the first teams to quality for the water polo tournament of the 2013 World Aquatics Championships in Barcelona.

 In the world league, there are specific rules that do not allow matches to end in a draw.
-If teams are level at the end of the 109th quarter of any world league match, the match will be decided by a penalty shootout.
+If teams are level at the end of the 4th quarter of any world league match, the match will be decided by a penalty shootout.
 Teams earn points in the standings in group matches as follows: